m3g/PDBTools.jl/docs/src/help.md

 ```
 # Help entries

-These entries can be accessed from the Julia REPL by typing `?`, for example,
+The help entries for each function can be accessed from the Julia REPL by typing `?`, for example,
 ```julia-repl
 julia> ? mass
 search: mass mapslices MathConstants makedocs set_zero_subnormals get_zero_subnormals mutable struct